telerik/fiddler-everywhere-docs/get-started/installation-procedure.md

 ## Create an Account

 Signing in is mandatory for both Free and Pro versions of the Fiddler Everywhere client.
-You can sign up by [creating an unique Fiddler account](#create-new-fiddler-account) or by [using existing Google account](#use-google-account).
+You can sign up by [creating an unique Fiddler account](#create-fiddler-account) or by [using existing Google account](#use-google-account).
 The Fiddler Everywhere account enables you to save and share sessions with collaborators and additionally provides access to the Pro features (if Pro version is purchased).

-### Create New Fiddler Account
+### Create Fiddler Account

 1. Launch the Fiddler Everywhere client.
 The initial screen shows the **Sign In & Create Account** options.
 Click on **Create Account**.
 ![Create new account - Step 1](../images/login/account-journey-001.png)